igs-jcsilva-lab/structural-variant-pipelines/README.md

 # structural-variant-pipelines
-Scripts to identiy high-confidence structural variants from &lt;i>Plasmodium&lt;i> assemblies.
+Scripts to identiy high-confidence structural variants from <i>Plasmodium<i/> assemblies.

 Use at your own risk.